-The good thing about lnav is, if you do not want to install it, you can just download its pre-compiled executable and run in anywhere.
-Even from a USB stick.
+The good thing about lnav is that if you do not want to install it, you can download its pre-compiled executable and run it anywhere, even from a USB stick.
 No setup is required, plus loaded with features.
-Using lnav you can query the log files via SQL among other cool features which you can learn on it official website.
+Using lnav you can query the log files via SQL, among other cool features you can learn on its official website.

 A note about journalctl of systemd

 All modern Linux distributions today use systemd, mostly.
-The systemd provides basic framework and components which runs Linux operating system in general.
-The systemd provides journal services via journalctl which helps to manage logs from all systemd services.
-You can also monitor respective systemd services and logs in real time using the following command.
+The systemd provides a basic framework and components which runs Linux operating system in general.
+The systemd provides journal services via journalctl, which helps to manage logs from all systemd services.
+You can also monitor respective systemd services and logs in real-time using the following command.

-Here are some of the specific journalctl commands which you can use for several cases.
-You can combine these with -f switch above to start monitoring in real time.
+Here are some specific journalctl commands you can use for several cases.
+You can combine these with the -f switch above to start monitoring in real-time.

 journalctl -p 0